What is the LRAP?

 Qualifying applicants must:

-- have graduated from Albany Law School as a JD on or after May 2019
+- have graduated from Albany Law School as a JD within the three years prior to applying

 - have secured full-time employment (at least 35 hours per week) in a qualified public interest law-related position (as defined below)

 - must have countable assets which are both less than the unpaid balance of the applicant’s law school educational loans and less than $10,000 after the allowable asset deduction (set forth below)

 - must have total projected annual adjusted gross income as defined below